George Wallace: 1972 Democratic presidential primaries

+Assassination attempt

-On May 15, 1972, he was shot four times by Arthur Bremer while campaigning at the Laurel Shopping Center in Laurel, Maryland, at a time when he was receiving high ratings in national opinion polls.
+On May 15, 1972, Wallace was shot four times by Arthur Bremer while campaigning at the Laurel Shopping Center in Laurel, Maryland, at a time when he was receiving high ratings in national opinion polls.
 Bremer was seen at a Wallace rally in Wheaton, Maryland, earlier that day and two days earlier at a rally in Kalamazoo, Michigan.
 Wallace was hit in the abdomen and chest, and one of the bullets lodged in Wallace's spinal column, leaving him paralyzed from the waist down for the rest of his life.
+No bullets hit his major organs though one narrowly missed his aorta.
 A five-hour operation was needed that evening, and Wallace had to receive several units of blood to survive.
 Three others who were wounded in the shooting also survived.
 The shooting and Wallace's subsequent injuries put an effective end to his bid for the Democratic presidential nomination.
 The assassination attempt was caught on film.

 Bremer's diary, An Assassin's Diary, published after his arrest, shows he was motivated in the assassination attempt by a desire for fame, not by political ideology.
 He had considered President Nixon an earlier target.
 He was convicted at trial.
 On August 4, 1972, Bremer was sentenced to 63 years in prison, later reduced to 53 years.
 Bremer served 35 years and was released on parole on November 9, 2007.

 CBS News correspondent David Dick won an Emmy Award for his coverage of the attempt on Wallace's life.

+Rest of the campaign

-Following the assassination attempt, Wallace was visited at the hospital by Democratic Representative and presidential primary rival Shirley Chisholm, a representative from Bedford-Stuyvesant, Brooklyn.
+Following the assassination attempt, Wallace was visited at the hospital by Democratic Representative and presidential primary rival Shirley Chisholm, a representative from Bedford–Stuyvesant, Brooklyn.
 At the time, she was the nation's only African-American female member of Congress.
 Despite their ideological differences and the opposition of Chisholm's constituents, Chisholm felt visiting Wallace was the humane thing to do.
 Other people to visit Wallace in hospital were President Nixon, Vice President Spiro Agnew, and presidential primary rivals Hubert Humphrey, George McGovern, and Ted Kennedy.
 He also received telegrams from former President Lyndon Johnson, California governor Ronald Reagan and Pope Paul VI.

 After the shooting, Wallace won primaries in Maryland and Michigan, but his near assassination effectively ended his campaign.
 From his wheelchair, Wallace spoke on July 11, 1972, at the Democratic National Convention in Miami Beach, Florida.

 Since Wallace was out of Alabama for more than 20 days while he was recovering in Holy Cross Hospital in Silver Spring, Maryland, the state constitution required Lieutenant Governor Jere Beasley to serve as acting governor from June 5 until Wallace's return to Alabama on July 7.
 Wallace resumed his gubernatorial duties and easily won the 1974 primary and general election, when he defeated Republican State Senator Elvin McCary, a real estate developer from Anniston, who received less than 15% of the ballots cast.

 In 1992, when asked to comment on the 20th anniversary of his attempted assassination, Wallace replied, "I've had 20 years of pain."